 - Ask sufficient questions to ensure appropriate comprehension of your illness or problem, as well as the health professional’s recommendation for continuing care.
 If you find the care or course of treatment unacceptable for any reason, it should be discussed with the staff of Student Health Services.

-- Inform the provider about any living will, medical power of attorney, or other directive that could affect the care.
+- Inform the provider about any living will, medical power of attorney, or other directive that could affect your care.

 - Follow the treatment plan prescribed by your provider.